-MICROBLADING IN SOUTHEND
+MICROBLADING IN SOUTHEND-ON-SEA

-Microblading is a type of semi permanent makeup that’s taken the beauty world by storm!
+Microblading is a type of semi-permanent makeup that’s taken the beauty world by storm!
 The treatment is done by using a freehand blade in order to lightly scratch lifelike hair strokes into your brows.
 It can give the appearance of a fuller and bigger brow, that looks extremely natural and realistic.

 Microblading lasts for about 1 year before needing a colour boost top up, unlike traditional machine tattooing, microblading only reaches the top layer of the skin, so it is less of a permanent fixture.